isalonisharma/Multi-Tenant-Invoice-Management-System/README.md

 	1. The upcoming 3 invoices that are due.
 	2. The 3 most recently created invoices.
-	3. A bar-graph show the total collection received (invoices with ‘paid’ status) & total amount due on a daily/weekly/monthly basis.
+	3. A bar-graph show the total collection received & total amount due on a daily/weekly/monthly basis.

 ### Invoice: